leebr48/stelloptPlusSfincs/README.md

 # vmecPlusSfincs
-Scripts for interfacing between VMEC and SFINCS
+Scripts for interfacing between VMEC and SFINCS.